pittcsc/pittcswiki/src/guides/academics/high-school.md

 - **Is the school's ranking good?
 Is the school's CS ranking good?**
     - This is less important, but it's still a factor to consider.
-If your school has *some* name brand recognition, this is all you need, in all honesty.\
+If your school has *some* name brand recognition, this is all you need, in all honesty.
-    - Pitt's name recognition is improving rapidly within the industry, although it still has lots of room to grow, and the SCI is still young.
+    - Pitt's name recognition is improving rapidly within the industry, although it still has lots of room to grow, and the School of Computing & Information (SCI) is still young.

 - **Who's recruiting from the school?**
     - If you know what kind of companies you want to work at or have an idea of a field you want to break into, see who's showing up to career fairs, who's sponsoring events, and who's working with student organizations.
 See which industries are big near your school - these tend to be companies that will recruit from your school.
-    - Pittsburgh, for example, is an AV (Autonomous Vehicle) company paradise.
+    - Pittsburgh, for example, is an Autonomous Vehicle (AV) company paradise.
 Uber ATG recruits heavily from Pitt and CMU, and Argo AI was even founded by a Pitt alumni!
     - The Pitt CSC has worked with several tech companies + the school is sponsored by several large Finance/Trading/Tech companies.

 - **How's the social life there?**